Friedrich Wilhelm Joseph von Schelling

 First published Mon Oct 22, 2001; substantive revision Thu Feb 9, 2023

 Friedrich Wilhelm Joseph von Schelling (1775–1854) is, along with J.G.
 Fichte and G.W.F.
 Hegel, one of the three most influential thinkers in the tradition of ‘German Idealism’.
 Although he is often regarded as a philosophical Proteus who changed his conception so radically and so often that it is hard to attribute one clear philosophical conception to him, Schelling was in fact often an impressively rigorous logical thinker.
 In the era during which Schelling was writing, so much was changing in philosophy that a stable, fixed point of view was as likely to lead to a failure to grasp important new developments as it was to lead to a defensible philosophical system.
 Schelling’s continuing importance today relates mainly to three aspects of his work.
 The first is his Naturphilosophie, which, although many of its empirical claims are now indefensible, opens up the possibility of a modern hermeneutic view of nature that does not restrict nature’s significance to what can be established about it in scientific terms.
-The second is his anti-Cartesian account of subjectivity, which prefigures some of the most influential ideas of thinkers like Nietzsche, Heidegger, and Jacques Lacan, in showing how the thinking subject cannot be fully transparent to itself.
-The third is his later critique of Hegelian Idealism, which influenced Kierkegaard, Marx, Nietzsche, Heidegger, and others, and aspects of which are echoed by thinkers like T.W.
+The second is his anti-Cartesian account of subjectivity, which prefigures some of the most influential ideas of thinkers such as Nietzsche, Heidegger, and Jacques Lacan, in showing how the thinking subject cannot be fully transparent to itself.
+The third is his later critique of Hegelian Idealism, which influenced Kierkegaard, Marx, Nietzsche, Heidegger, and others, and aspects of which are echoed by thinkers such as T.W.
 Adorno and Jacques Derrida.
 Schelling’s focus on humankind’s relationship to nature has gained particular relevance as the seriousness of the climate emergency has become fully apparent in recent years.

 1. Career